 Ally knows the auto industry, but does it offer the best extended warranty?

 Ally was established in 1919 as a division of General Motors to help dealers finance new car inventories.
-Today, Ally is leading digital financial services provider and one of the largest auto finance operations in the U.S. It offers a full suite of digital financial services, including banking, home, real estate, auto, and trading.
-Among the company’s many services is an extended warranty program called Ally Premier Protection.
+Today, the company is one of the largest auto finance operations in the United States and offers both Ally extended warranty plans and flexible coverage.
+The extended warranty program is called Ally Premier Protection.

-Below, we give an in-depth analysis of Ally extended warranties – coverage options, quotes, claims process, customer reviews, and ratings – as well as compare Ally with CARCHEX and a few other providers we think are the best extended warranty companies.
+Below, we give an in-depth analysis of Ally warranties – including coverage options, quotes, the claims process, customer reviews, and ratings – as well as compare Ally with some of the industry's best extended car warranty companies.

 In this article: